SzymonOrchowski/nc-games/szymon-feedback.md

   - with reviews with lots of comments it might be nice to see individual review pages rather than have all the comments on the category page
 - [x] Can vote on comments
 - [ ] Can vote a maximum of once in either direction per page load
-- [ ] Votes are persistent when page is refreshed
+- [backendEndpointNeeded] Votes are persistent when page is refreshed
 - [x] Can post new comments, which are persistent

 ### Additional functionality: